Official sponsor of the Edmonton Opera Chorus:

 "...The Prisoners' Chorus at the end of Act 1 was particularly effective.
 The men relished the chance to uncover their inner wretchedness for the occasion." – William Rankin, The Globe and Mail

 All chorus members share a love for the music, for singing and for being part of a large team of people, to bring the grandest form of theatre and music to life on stage.
-Many members have been part of the chorus for decades, while others are experiencing their first season, as the Edmonton Opera celebrates 50 years in 2013/14.
+Many members have been part of the chorus for decades, while others are experiencing their first season.